-Unmanned Aerial Vehicles (UAVs) are becoming ever more commonplace in the mapping business for collecting cheap aerial imagery on demand.
-Once an expensive hobby for tinkerers, UAVs have rapidly become a truly disruptive technology in the geospatial industry.
-The ability to quickly send an inexpensive and nimble platform of sensors into the air to survey your surroundings, and receive realtime feedback, has opened the door to countless opportunities for data collection and analytics.
+Unmanned Aerial Vehicles (UAVs) are becoming increasingly common in mapping, offering affordable aerial imagery on demand.
+Once an expensive hobby for tinkerers, UAVs have quickly transformed into a disruptive force in the geospatial industry.
+The ability to deploy a cost-effective, agile sensor platform for real-time surveying has unlocked vast possibilities for data collection.

 UVM Unmanned Aircraft Systems Team